 Dharma should comfort the disturbed and disturb the comfortable

 Taking a shadow or part of experience that was not awake in you and processing it through the body, heart and mind so that it becomes a healthy, natural part of your way of being.
 It will normally take a number of times to go through the process to really integrate the details and subtleties of a lesson or experience.
 Once it’s integrated it will feel very natural

 Everything depends on everything else; everything is connected to everything else

 1. Felt-sense definition: a sense of fundamental connectedness between the personal and collective aspects of experience

 2. Objective definition: things can’t exist without their opposite, e.g. you can’t have space without solid and solid without space.

-The capacity to be honest and sincere and to express something that feels meaningfully true to you in this moment in a way that resonates with others
+1. Felt-sense definition: the capacity to be honest and sincere and to express something that feels meaningfully true to you in this moment in a way that resonates with others

 2. Objective definition: things that exist regardless of anyone’s perceptions of them